-When someone is involved in a car accident, we recommend seeking medical attention as soon as possible because those who think they are fine can develop pain days or even weeks after the incident.
-While it is true for physical injuries, did you know that delayed onset post-traumatic stress disorder is also a risk following a crash?
+When someone is involved in a car accident, we recommend seeking medical attention as soon as possible because those who think they are fine can develop pain in days or even weeks after the incident.
+While it is true for physical injuries, did you know that delayed onset post-traumatic stress disorder is also a risk after a crash?
 An individual with delayed onset PTSD feels as though they are "fine" after an accident, only to find that they’re suffering from the trauma of the accident months later.

 According to researchers, delayed onset post-traumatic stress disorder can develop up to a year after the accident occurs.
 In fact, 1 in every 20 accident survivors develops this condition long after their incident.

 In the study, roughly 8% of the 301 survivors tested were diagnosed with PTSD at three months.
 About 10% received a diagnosis of PTSD at 12 months.
 Of the patients who had PTSD a year following their accident, half of them developed it between 3 and 12 months after the crash.